These mini pumpkin pies are sweetened with maple syrup! They are a perfect little sweet treat to add to your Thanksgiving dessert menu!

 • Unroll the pie crusts on a floured surface.
 Use a 2.5-inch cookie cutter (or any small circular object) to cut out small circles from the dough.
 You may have to combine the scraps and re-roll them out to be able to get more circles from the dough.

 • Place the dough circles into the mini muffin pan.
-Use your fingers to press it up the sides of each mini muffin cup.
+Use your fingers to press it onto the sides of each mini muffin cup.

-• Place the mini muffin pan on top of a cookie pan and pour the filling evenly into the mini pie cups.
-Make sure to place the mini muffin pan on top of the cookie pan before pouring the filling because the liquids will move easily if using a silicone pan.
+• Place the mini muffin pan on top of a cookie pan and pour the filling evenly into the 24 mini pie cups.
+If you are using a silicone mini muffin pan, make sure to place the mini muffin pan on top of the cookie pan before pouring the filling (liquids will move easily if using a silicone pan).
+For a shinier crust, gently brush an egg wash on top of the dough.

 • Bake at 375 degrees F (190 degrees C) for 25 minutes, or until the crust slightly browns.
 The pies will puff up while baking and deflate once cooled.